CDRT/blog/docs/2024/arm_osd.md

 ## Windows 11 ARM Media

 Download the Windows 11 ARM ISO and add the install.wim under **Software Library > Operating System Images**.
-This is 24H2 Enterprise
+At the time of this writing, we are using a preview build of 24H2.

 ![](..\img\2024\arm_osd\image9.jpg)